ZeroCool989/project-portfolio-2/README.md

 no error  found just warnings

-Credits I have used a number of resources to produce this website, where code has been used found from another source this is credited as a comment within the HTML, CSS and JavaScriptfiles.
+Credits I have used a number of resources to produce this website, where code has been used found from another source this is credited as a comment within the HTML, CSS and JavaScript files.